nsmryan/zig_ccsds_primary_header/README.md

 ### C
-To accomplish this in C (and in Rust, if avoiding macro libraries) we have to keep the data as byte pairs, construct a 16 bit unsigned integer out of them (this keeps the layout fixed and works on both big and little endian systems).
+To accomplish this in C we have to keep the data as byte pairs and construct a 16 bit unsigned integer out of them (this keeps the layout fixed and works on both big and little endian systems).
 We can then do the bit mask and shift operations to extract the correct bits, and then the opposite mask/shift/OR operations to place bits within these 16-bit words.
 This is error prone, but it does work, its cross platform, and its preferrable to C bitfields.